 Blood vessels damaged from diabetic retinopathy can cause vision loss in two ways:

 Fragile, abnormal blood vessels can develop and leak blood into the center of the eye, blurring vision.
 This is proliferative retinopathy and it is the fourth and most advanced stage of the disease.

 Fluid can leak into the center of the macula, the part of the eye where sharp, straight-ahead vision occurs.
 The fluid makes the macula swell, blurring vision.
 This condition is called macular edema.
 It can occur at any stage of diabetic retinopathy, although it is more likely to occur as the disease progresses.
 About half of the people with proliferative retinopathy also have macular edema.

-Macular oedema and diabetic retinopathy are detected during a comprehensive eye exam.
+Macular edema and diabetic retinopathy are detected during a comprehensive eye exam.
 Your eye care professional checks your retina for early signs of the disease, including:

-Macular oedema is treated with laser surgery.
+Macular edema is treated with laser surgery.
 This procedure is called focal laser treatment.
-Several hundred small laser burns are placed in the areas of retinal leakage surrounding the macula.
+Your doctor places up to several hundred small laser burns in the areas of retinal leakage surrounding the macula.
 These burns slow the leakage of fluid and reduce the amount of fluid in the retina.
 The surgery is usually completed in one session.
 Further treatment may be needed.
 A patient may need focal laser surgery more than once to control the leaking fluid.
-If you have macular oedema in both eyes and require laser surgery, generally only one eye will be treated at a time, usually several weeks apart.
+If you have macular edema in both eyes and require laser surgery, generally only one eye will be treated at a time, usually several weeks apart.